CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 4. melt butter in a 10.5in cast iron. get it a little brown and roasted
 5. pour in the mix
 6. bake for 25 minutes

+### Serving Notes
+- I like to cut out pieces for serving, top them with butter, and then put them in the air fryer or under the broiler for a few minutes to get a nice crust on top.

 -----